Something has broken, what should we do?

 What is a Holding Deposit?

-A holding deposit is a sum of money lodged with Accomco by prospective tenants enabling us to take further action in the knowledge that the group is serious and fully committed to taking-on the property in the following academic year.
+A holding deposit is a sum of money lodged with Accomco by prospective occupiers enabling us to take further action in the knowledge that the group is serious and fully committed to taking-on the property in the following academic year.

 The amount varies between houses, being one third of the property deposit.
-It is payable as one sum and is non-refundable if tenants do not take the property for reasons under their control.
+It is payable as one sum and is non-refundable if occupiers do not take the property for reasons under their control.
 On move in, the holding deposit automatically becomes one third of the property deposit.

 What is a Property Deposit?